civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ### Release 4: `self` Reflection
-After reading and working through *Releases 0 - 3* and practicing with `self`, we should have some understanding of it.
+After reading and working through *Releases 0 - 3* and working with `self`, we should have some understanding of it.
 Write up an explanation of `self` in the file `self_reflection.md`.
 As much as possible, put our description in our `self` in our own words, such that a non-technical person could understand.

-##Resources
+## Conclusion

 [self article]: http://yugui.jp/articles/846